Celebration Tour

 Tour setlist

-It's the first time Madonna will hit the road without promoting a new studio album.
-The setlist will be entirely based on her back catalog of the past four decades.
-"I am excited to explore as many songs as possible in hopes to give my fans the show they have been waiting for," Madonna says in the announcement.
+It's the first time Madonna hits the road without promoting a new studio album.
+The setlist is entirely based on her back catalog of the past four decades.
+"I am excited to explore as many songs as possible in hopes to give my fans the show they have been waiting for," Madonna said in the announcement.

 Tour crew & collaborators